Quantum Complexity of Permutations: Explicitly constructed permutations with quadratic quantum complexity lower bound

-Now we prove part (2) of the Claim 1.
-Without loss of generality, we assume that $\phi_j$ travels in the anti-clockwise direction on the circle and $\phi_{j'}$ travels in the clockwise direction on the circle.
+Part (2) of Claim 2 can be proved using essentially the same argument as in the proof of part (2) of Claim 1.
+Without loss of generality, we assume that $\psi_j$ travels in the anti-clockwise direction on the circle and $\psi_{j'}$ travels in the clockwise direction on the circle.
+By the definitions of $F_j$ and $F_{j'}$, we know that the discrete paths $\psi_j$ and $\psi_{j'}$ travel at most half of the circle since $d(j, k_j)\leq \frac{n}{2}$ and $d(j', k_{j'})\leq \frac{n}{2}.$ Hence there is at most one integer $q$ in